dakujem/toru/readme.md

 - in many cases, a `foreach` will do the same job

-This library (`dakujem/toru`) does not provide a full range of ready-made transformation functions, rather provides the most common ones and means to bring and compose own transformations.
+This library (`dakujem/toru`) does not provide a full range of ready-made transformation functions, rather provides the most common ones and means to bring in and compose own transformations.

 It originally started as an alternative to `nikic/iter` for daily tasks, which to me has a somewhat cumbersome interface.
-The `Itera` static _class_ tries to fix that by using a single class import instead of multiple function imports and by reordering the parameters so that the input collection is the first one.
+The `Itera` static _class_ tries to fix that by using a single class import instead of multiple function imports and by reordering the parameters so that the input collection is consistently the first one.
 Still, composing multiple operations into one transformation is cumbersome, so the `IteraFn` factory was implemented to fix that.
 It worked well, but was still verbose for mundane tasks.
 To allow concise Lodash-style chained calls, the `Dash` class was designed.